 If you were here last week, you’ll remember I found a couple free roadside dressers.
-I shared the first one last week – painted blue and embellished with stencils and transfers and lots of gold.
+I shared the first dresser last week – painted blue and embellished with stencils and transfers and lots of gold.

 If you want tons of information on Dixie Belle paint and products, you can check out either of these Comprehensive Guides and download it free here by clicking the picture: